-In March 2019, we completed an agreement with a subsidiary of Ophir Energy plc ("Ophir") to acquire the remaining interest in Block EG-24, offshore Equatorial Guinea, which increased our participating interest to 80% and named Kosmos as operator.
+In March 2019, we completed an agreement to acquire Ophir's remaining interest in Block EG-24, offshore Equatorial Guinea, which increased our participating interest to 80% and named Kosmos as operator.
 The Equatorial Guinean national oil company, GEPetrol, has a 20% carried interest during the exploration period.
 Should a commercial discovery be made, GEPetrol's 20% carried interest will convert to a 20% participating interest.

-In September 2019, we completed a farm-in agreement with OK Energy to acquire a 45% non-operated interest in the Northern Cape Ultra Deep block offshore the Republic of South Africa.
+In September 2019, we completed a farm-in agreement with OK Energy to acquire a 45% nonoperated interest in the Northern Cape Ultra Deep block offshore the Republic of South Africa.
 The petroleum contract covers approximately 6,930 square kilometers at water depths ranging from 2,500 to 3,100 meters and has an initial exploration phase of two years.